vitalis-wiens/VisualOntologyModelingEvaluationData/README.md

 ### T5: Based on the modeled concept space of the task T2, the participants had to fill out a Computer System Usability Questionnaire (CSUQ) as a post study task.

 ### T6: Using WebVOWL Editor, the participants had to model an ontology for the Family Tree Space or the City Traffic Space.
+Please refer to table shown in the Section T2 for the task completion time results with WebVOWL Editor.

 ### T7: Based on the modeled concept space of the task T6, the participants had to fill out an ASQ questionnaire as a post task.
 <table style="width:100%">